ibm-cloud-docs/log-analysis/service_plans.md

 # Service plans
 {: #service_plans}

 Different pricing plans are available that you can choose for an {{site.data.keyword.la_full_notm}} instance.
-Each plan defines the number of days that data is retained for search, the number of users allowed to manage the data, and the LogDNA features that are enabled.
+Each plan defines the number of days that data is retained for search, the number of users allowed to manage the data, and the logging features that are enabled.
 {:shortdesc}